Skip to main content

 If --all can't reach the voice catalog, it falls back to the curated list with a warning on stderr.

-For fastest generation, use Flash voices: st_f1 (Felicity), st_f2 (Fiona), st_m1 (Marcus), st_m2 (Michael).
+For fastest generation, use Fast voices: st_m1-st_m5 and st_f1-st_f5.
+The CLI keeps these stable IDs for commands while showing native names in ttsbuddy voices.
 They generate 5-10x faster than standard voices with excellent quality — ideal for automation and pipelines.

 status